Shadow zone: Other observations and implications

 Although the core-mantle boundary casts the largest shadow zone, smaller structures, such as magma bodies, can also cast a shadow zone.
 For example, in 1981, Páll Einarsson conducted a seismic investigation on the Krafla Caldera in Northeast Iceland.
 In this study, Einarsson placed a dense array of seismometers over the caldera and recorded earthquakes that occurred.
 The resulting seismograms showed both an absence of S waves and/or small S wave amplitudes.
 Einarsson attributed these results to be caused by a magma reservoir.
 In this case, the magma reservoir has enough percent melt to cause S waves to be directly affected.
 In areas where there are no S waves being recorded, the S waves are encountering enough liquid, that no solid grains are touching.
-In areas where there are highly attenuated (small aptitude) S waves, there is still a precent of melt, but enough solid grains are touching where S waves can travel through the part of the magma reservoir.
+In areas where there are highly attenuated (small aptitude) S waves, there is still a percentage of melt, but enough solid grains are touching where S waves can travel through the part of the magma reservoir.

-Between 2014 and 2018, a geophysicist in Taiwan, Cheng-Horng Lin investigated the magma reservoir beneath the Tatun Volcano Group in Taiwan.
-Lin and their research group used deep earthquakes and seismometers on or near the Tatun Volcano Group to identify changes P and S waveforms.
+Between 2014 and 2018, a geophysicist in Taiwan, Cheng-Horng Lin investigated the magma reservoir beneath the Tatun Volcanic Group in Taiwan.
+Lin's research group used deep earthquakes and seismometers on or near the Tatun Volcanic Group to identify changes P and S waveforms.
 Their results showed P wave delays and the absence of S waves in various locations.
 Lin attributed this finding to be due to a magma reservoir with at least 40% melt that casts an S wave shadow zone.
 However, a recent study done by National Chung Cheng University used a dense array of seismometers and only saw S wave attenuation associated with the magma reservoir.
-This research study investigated the cause of the S wave shadow zone Lin observed and attributed it to either a magma diapir above the subducting Philippine Sea Plate.
+This research study investigated the cause of the S wave shadow zone Lin observed and attributed it to either a magma diapir above the subducting Philippine Sea plate.
 Though it was not a magma reservoir, there was still a structure with enough melt/liquid to cause an S wave shadow zone.

 The existence of shadow zones, more specifically S wave shadow zones, could have implications on the eruptibility of volcanoes throughout the world.
 When volcanoes have enough percent melt to go below the rheological lockup (percent crystal fraction when a volcano is eruptive or not eruptive), this makes the volcanoes eruptible.
 Determining the percent melt of a volcano could help with predictive modeling and assess current and future hazards.
 In an actively erupting volcano, Mt.
-Etna in Italy, a study was done in 2021 that showed both an absence of S-waves in some regions and highly attenuated S-waves in others, depending on where the receivers are located above the magma chamber.
-Previously, in 2014, a study was done to model the mechanism leading to the December 28th, 2014 eruption.
-This study showed that an eruption could be triggered between 30-70% melt.
+Etna in Italy, a study was done in 2021 that showed both an absence of S waves in some regions and highly attenuated S waves in others, depending on where the receivers are located above the magma chamber.
+Previously, in 2014, a study was done to model the mechanism leading to December 28, 2014, eruption.
+This study showed that an eruption could be triggered between 30 and 70% melt.